-In the food industry, flash freezing is used to quickly chill food items at extremely low temperatures with circulating air.
-This quick-chill method keeps ice crystals small, which preserves the cell structure and prevents moisture loss in the food when it thaws.
+In the food industry, flash freezing quickly chills food items at extremely low temperatures with circulating air.
+This quick-chill method keeps ice crystals small, preserving the cell structure and preventing moisture loss in the food when it thaws.
 In the home, flash freezing refers to the tray pack method or practice of freezing individual pieces of food separately spread out on a baking sheet or tray until firm (1-2 hours).
-When frozen firm, the frozen food is promptly packaged (use containers or bags specific for freezing to prevent freezer burn), leaving no head space, sealed, labeled and returned to the freezer.
+When frozen firm, the frozen food is promptly packaged (use containers or bags specific for freezing to prevent freezer burn), leaving no head space, sealed, labeled, and returned to the freezer.
 This prevents individual pieces of food from fusing together during freezing.

 Foods that can be Flash Frozen with the Tray Pack Method

 Bacteria, molds, and yeast are present on all fresh foods and multiply rapidly between temperatures of 40°F and 140°F (4°C and 60°C).
 Therefore, fresh fruits and vegetables should be washed with cool water to remove dirt and residues and prepared appropriately, including blanching when necessary, prior to freezing.
-Other foods, should be handled appropriately for their type.
-Freezing does not kill most microorganisms in food; rather it prevents their growth.
+Other foods should be handled appropriately for their type.
+Freezing does not kill most microorganisms in food but prevents their growth.
 When thawed, the surviving organisms on any frozen food can grow again.

 - Fresh fruits: strawberries, blueberries, blackberries, raspberries, cherries, mango chunks, cranberries, grapes, bananas slices, pineapple chunks, peach slices, kiwi slices, gooseberries, currants, rhubarb.
 Fruits that darken, such as peaches, can be pre-treated with ascorbic acid and drained prior to freezing.

 - Fresh vegetables that do not need blanching prior to freezing: peppers and chilies (seeded, whole, halved, or chopped), onions and garlic (chopped), tomatoes (peeled).
-[See UNL video, Freezing Onions, Peppers, and Tomatoes]
+[See Freezing Onions, Peppers, and Tomatoes]

 - Individual portions of meat or chunks of meat.